briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > If your lifestyle matches—or god forbid exceeds—your income, you are no more than a gilded slave.

 > Avoid investment advisors.
 Too many have only their own interests at heart.
-By the time you k enough to pick a good one, you k enough to handle your finances yourself.
+By the time you know enough to pick a good one, you know enough to handle your finances yourself.
 It’s your money and no one will care for it better than you.

 > Money can buy many things, but nothing more valuable than your freedom.